4GeeksAcademy/python-functions-programming-exercises/README.md

 <!-- endhide -->
 Learn and practice Python Functions:

-- Declaring a functoin,
+- Declaring a function.
-- Calling a function
+- Calling a function.
-- Function scopes
+- Function scopes.
-- Nested functions,
+- Nested functions.
-- Recursivity
+- Recursivity.

 Note: The entire tutorial is 👆 interactive, ✅ auto-graded and with. 📹 video tutorials.